XinYangMTSU/NSF/InfluenceDiagram.md

 * Neural networks depend a lot on training data.
 This leads to the problem of over-fitting and generalization.
 The mode relies more on the training data and may be tuned to the data.

-RNNs have shown great success in many NLP tasks.
-The most commonly used type of RNNs are LSTMs